 Import of animal products from Non-EU countries

-Council directive 97/78/EC sets out the requirements and procedure for veterinary checks of products of animal origin imported into the EC from other countries.
-At the BIP's the consignments are subjected to document checks, identity checks and in some instances physical checks.
+Council directive 97/78/EC sets out the requirements and procedure for veterinary checks of products of animal origin imported into the European Community from other countries.
+At the BIP's, the consignments are subjected to document checks, identity checks and in some instances physical checks.
 An approved certificate signed by an official veterinary officer must accompany the animal products.
-Consignments that do not fulfil the conditions for import are either returned or incinerated.
+Consignments, that do not fulfil the conditions for import, are either returned or incinerated.

 The Veterinary and Food Administration in the exporting country is responsible for food safety and animal health in the animal products exported to Denmark.
 The exporting Member State must have a file of registered or approved plants.
 The plants must be under current supervision of official authorities.
-Depending of the type of product the exporter or the authorities will issue a trade document or a health certificate, which have to accompany the consignment to the final destination.
-For live animals and non-food animal products (semen, embryo) the exportcertificate must entered in TRACES.
-Denmark can conduct a random control of imported products.
-Therefore the importers are required to notify to the Regional Veterinary Food Control Authorities every time they are importing.
+Depending of the type of product, the exporter or the authorities will issue a trade document or a health certificate, which have to accompany the consignment to the final destination.
+For live animals and non-food animal products (semen, embryo), the export certificate must be entered into TRACES.
+Denmark can conduct a random control of imported products, thus the importers are required to notify the Regional Veterinary and Food Control Authorities every time they are importing.